425baivab/pingForPeer/README.md

 # pingForPeer
-A student-first community app with a ton features that help enhance peer to peer connection and community engagement.
+A student-first community app with a ton of features that help enhance peer to peer connection and community engagement.